 – Measuring spoons

-- Vitamix (a regular blender could also work, though the high-speed mechanism of the Vitamix seems best for whipping & incorporating ingredients)
+– Vitamix, or similar high-speed blender (a regular blender could also work, though the high-speed mechanism of the Vitamix seems best for whipping & incorporating ingredients)

 Important note: Coconut oil should be in liquid form.
 If it is a white solid, place a well-sealed container of it into a bowl of very warm water until liquification occurs.

 Blend all ingredients together in Vitamix at high speed, but be sure to keep from allowing the mixture to heat up (touching the sides of the carafe should help with monitoring any heat being generated during blend time).

 Place receptacle container into a bowl of ice water, then pour “butter” mixture in as soon as blending has finished (pouring it into a cold container will cause it to congeal quickly, which will keep the oil from separating from the salt and turmeric.
 Separation will kill this recipe, so please do be careful).